 Short pasta only.
 Penne, rigatoni, fusilli — any of these work.
 Long pasta clumps and doesn’t cook evenly in a skillet with this much liquid.
 If linguine is all you have, break it in half.
 Otherwise just get penne.

-Stir the pasta every few minutes while it cooks.
-Cast iron holds heat aggressively and the bottom layer will stick if you ignore it.
+Check on the pasta every few minutes while it’s cooking and give it a stir.
+Cast iron doesn’t let go of heat easily, and the bottom layer sticks fast if it’s left alone too long.

 Incorporating Italian Herbs and Spices

-Sun-dried tomatoes add concentrated flavor without adding liquid, which matters in a dish where the liquid-to-pasta ratio is precisely calibrated.
-Fresh tomatoes release moisture and throw it off.
+Sun-dried tomatoes bring concentrated flavor without adding extra liquid to the mix, which matters a lot here since the liquid-to-pasta ratio is pretty exact.
+Fresh tomatoes would just release moisture and throw that balance off.

 Cheese Selection for Ultimate Flavor